erick1439/Availity/README.md

 - We need 'cd' to the directory Problem2/registration
 - We need to run the command: npm install
 - We need to run the command: npm start
 - In order to simiulate a dummy local database I am using JSON server.
-So in a different terminal we need to run the command: npx json-server --watch data/db.json --port 8000
+So in a different terminal we 'cd' to the right directory and we run the command: npx json-server --watch data/db.json --port 8000

 ## Prgram3
 - We need to 'cd' to the directory Program3